alextrevisan/LPCAnimatedSprite2D/README.md

 To install this plugin, go to [Releases](https://github.com/alextrevisan/LPCAnimatedSprite2D/releases) and download the latest version.

-Inside your Godot Project folder, create a folder named `addons` and extract the zip file inside it.
+Extract the zip file inside it your Godot Project folder.

 ![image](https://raw.githubusercontent.com/alextrevisan/LPCAnimatedSprite2D/main/addons-tree.png)